 The responsibility, that the court found the defender to have taken on, was as a provider of a place for Mr Hughes to rest (the CRU) and to act as a facilitator in the obtaining of medication.
 The defender would also have been responsible for the administration of medication if prescribed.
 Upon admission to the care of the defenders Mr Hughes had signed a number of documents, which the court interpreted to be indicative of the deceased’s understanding and acceptance of the defender’s role and responsibility being limited to these activities.

 Further, on the subject of causation, the court found that the likely cause of death had been cardiac arrhythmia.
 The court opined that even if the deceased had been successfully referred to hospital instead of being left in the care of the defender, it was likely he would still have died.
 As such the court also dismissed the pursuers’ arguments relating to causation.

 This case demonstrates that bodies which are created with the aim of providing important public services, such as that of Turning Point, will not be unduly punished for outcomes beyond their control.
-Turning Point’s Link Up centres are charity-led initiatives manned largely by volunteers with the aim of providing assistance to people experiencing homelessness and associated crises.
+Turning Point’s Link Up centres are charity-led initiatives manned by full-time, part-time or relief staff with the aim of providing assistance to people experiencing homelessness and associated crises.
 There are clear public policy reasons why a service such as this should not be burdened with the same level of responsibility as a fully resourced hospital.
 The finding of the court in this case demonstrates a judicial willingness to hold services such as Turning Point responsible only within the context of their stated aims